Rosemary Tonks features in The Telegraph, Times & on BBC Radio 4

 ‘For this discussion of Rosemary Tonks fascinating third novel, The Bloater - first published by the Bodley Head in 1968 - Andy and John are joined by two enthusiastic fans of Tonks’s writing: the author and critic Jennifer Hodgson (who appeared on episode 61 to discuss Berg by Ann Quin) and the comedian, Stewart Lee.
 The Bloater is long out of print, unfortunately, but the discussion also covers Tonks’s remarkable poetry, her friendship with Delia Derbyshire of the BBC Radiophonic Workshop, her eccentric career in fiction, radio and theatre, and her gradual retreat from the world.’

-Rosemary Tonks was discussed from 7:20 and then again from 23:40.
-An archive recording of Rosemary Tonks reading ‘Badly Chosen Lover’ featured at 56:15.
+Rosemary Tonks was discussed from 7:20 and again from 23:40.
+An archive recording of Tonks reading ‘Badly Chosen Lover’ featured at 56:15.
 Archive interview clips were also played.

 Listen here.
 This episode has led to the republication of The Bloater - published by Vintage Classics on 5 May 2022.